 The self-certification process takes place at least every four years, concurrent with the submittal of the entire proposed HRTPO Transportation Improvement Program (TIP).
-The FY 2018-2021 TIP is scheduled for approval by the HRTPO Board on April 20, 2017.
+The FY 2021-2024 TIP was approved by the HRTPO Board on May 21, 2020.

-The Self-Certification Form and Accomplishments Report will be included in the appendix of the approved FY 2018-2021 TIP.
+The Self-Certification Form and Accomplishments Report will be included in the appendix of the approved FY 2021-2024 TIP.